-Warning: If for any reason the TV is removed from the support bracket provided, ensure that when it is re-fitted that only the original screws (or ones of the same length) are used.
+Warning: If for any reason the support bracket is unscrewed from the back of the TV, ensure that when it is re-fitted that only the original screws (or ones of the same length) are used.
 If longer screws are used they may damage the internal components of the equipment.

-ELECTRIC ENTRANCE STEP
+ELECTRIC STEP